 What Is Universal Design?

-When trying to implement a universal design into a home remodeling project, understanding the clients needs and restrictions is the number one priority.
+When trying to implement a universal design into a home remodeling project, understanding the client’s needs and restrictions is the number one priority.
 Families come in all shapes and sizes.
-Being able to identify key design features that will not only align well for families current living lifestyles but also align with future living lifestyles is what makes Universal Design so powerful.
+Being able to identify key design features that will not only align well for families their current living lifestyles but also align with their future living lifestyles is what makes universal design so powerful.

-Universal design can easily incorporated into remodeling projects; in the same way clients choose materials or products, they also customize their living space to fit their current and future needs.
-Universal design takes thoughtful planning and creative thinking to design spaces for access across entire life span.
+Universal design can be easily incorporated into remodeling projects.
+In the same way, clients can choose materials or products, they can also customize their living space to fit their current and future needs.
+Universal design takes thoughtful planning and creative thinking to design spaces for access across an entire lifespan.
 Elements of universal design are integrated into the overall design becoming virtually invisible.